The information below is intended for those applying in 2023 for a place on the UNIQ+ Research Internships at the University of Oxford.

 Access to your data will be provided to those within the University and Oxford colleges who need to view it as part of their work in carrying out the purposes described above.

-We may share your data with companies who provide services to us, such as: the provision, testing and maintenance of the Graduate Access Programme Application forms; our enquiry management systems; email sending services; and online survey functionality.
+We may share your data with companies who provide services to us, such as: the provision, testing and maintenance of the UNIQ+ application form; our enquiry management systems; email sending services; and online survey functionality.
 These companies are required to take appropriate security measures to protect your data in line with our policies.
 We do not allow them to use your data for their own purposes.
 We permit them to process your data only for specified purposes and in accordance with our instructions.

-We may also share your data with our programme sponsors, for the purposes of monitoring and improving the uptake and/or effectiveness of our Graduate Access Programmes, or enabling them to send you surveys or communications that are relevant to objectives and aims of Oxford’s graduate access programmes.
+We may also share your data with our programme sponsors, for the purposes of monitoring and improving the uptake and/or effectiveness of the UNIQ+ Research Internships, or enabling them to send you surveys or communications that are relevant to objectives and aims of Oxford’s graduate access programmes.
 These sponsors include:

 - Economic and Social Research Council;